About

 What excites me most is seeing people grow and develop, using therapy not only to address psychological distress and cope with life’s challenges, but also to pursue personal growth.

-I’m a registered clinical psychologist with the Australian Health Practitioner Regulation Agency (AHPRA), and I’ve worked across schools, hospitals, and private clinics.
-I’ve supported individuals facing a range of mental health and wellbeing concerns, including grief and loss, life transitions, adjustment to parenthood, stress, anxiety, depression, and challenges related to infertility and assisted reproductive technologies
+I’m a registered clinical psychologist with the Australian Health Practitioner Regulation Agency (AHPRA), and over the last 15 years, I’ve worked across schools, hospitals, and private clinics.
+I’ve supported individuals facing a range of mental health and wellbeing concerns, including grief and loss, life transitions, adjustment to parenthood, navigating the menopausal period (including perimenopause), stress, anxiety, depression, and challenges related to infertility and assisted reproductive technologies

 Laura Guirguis